You wash your face, you moisturize, but do you use toner?

 The "7 Skin Method," which is popular in Korea, involves applying toner to your face seven times.
 Yes, seven.
 The toner step happens after you cleanse and before you moisturize.

-"By layering your toner multiple times, your skin gets to absorb more of the hydrating ingredients, ultimately giving you hydrated and healthy skin," explains Young-Ji Park, founder of Korean beauty skin-care brand Purpletale, to Allure.
+"By layering your toner multiple times, your skin gets to absorb more of the hydrating ingredients, ultimately giving you hydrated and healthy skin," Young-Ji Park, founder of Korean beauty skin-care brand Purpletale, tells Allure.

 Here's a video that explains the 7 Skin Method: